Helsinki, Uusimaa Region, Finland — Northern Europe (Scandinavia)

 Erected by Helsinki City Museum.

 Location.
 60° 10.167′ N, 24° 57.15′ E. Marker is in Helsinki, Uusimaa Region.
 Marker is at the intersection of Sofiankau and Alexandersgaten, on the right when traveling north on Sofiankau.
+The marker plaque is on the building wall at the southeast corner of the intersection.
 Touch for map.
-The marker plaque is on the building wall at the southeast corner of the intersection.
 Marker is in this post office area: Helsinki, Uusimaa Region 09 31013300, Finland.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 3 kilometers of this marker, measured as the crow flies.
 Kirkkopuisto (approx. 3.1 kilometers away).